-To make a web page feel right (as was designer had in mind) the fonts should be on your system that a page requires.
-On some Linux systems only the basic fonts are installed.
-Installing the missing fonts adds nice touches to pages that one may not know one was missing before.
-This addon displays the font type and size of the selected text.
+To make a web page feel right — as the designer had in mind — the fonts should be on your system that a page requires.
+On some Linux systems, only the basic fonts are installed.
+Installing missing fonts usually adds nice touches that may have not been realized before.
+To help discover missing fonts, the Context Font add-on will display font type and size of a selected font.
 Many sites define their fonts as Arial, or sometimes, Verdana, or Georgia; these fonts can be added by installing Microsoft’s core fonts; a few define theirs with Apple fonts, and a few less with others.
 These font packages contain the most popular fonts (for Arch Linux):

-arpa -i ttf-bitstream-vera ttf-dejavu ttf-google-fonts-git ttf-mac-fonts ttf-liberation ttf-win7-fonts
+arpa -i otf-bitter otf-exo ttf-bitstream-vera ttf-dejavu ttf-inconsolata ttf-lato ttf-liberation ttf-mac-fonts ttf-opensans ttf-win7-fonts

 To get a good idea on good font size to use, look at a book.
 The size there that feels comfortable will likely feel comfortable on the monitor too.
 When choosing font size also think about making the various typefaces the same size (i.e. serif, sans-serif, and monospace).

-Being able to define one’s own font can help readibility quite a bit as tastes differ.
-In Firefox, the settings that can be defined are typefaces: serif, sans-serif, monospace, and the minimum size.
-It should be known though, that many sites still force their own font type and size; however, the good news is that a greater number of sites are using typeface definitions.
-With typeface definitions this means that in the future, personalizing fonts will be of greater availability.
-When choosing a font type, keep in mind to pick one depending on what is easy on the eyes rather than one that grabs ones attention.
+Being able to define one’s own font can help readability quite a bit; however,keep in mind, tastes differ.
+In Firefox, the settings that can be defined are generic typefaces of: serif, sans-serif, and monospace (additionaly, the minimum font size can be set).
+It should be known though, that many sites still force a specific font type and size; however, gradually, a greater number of sites are using generic typeface definitions.
+In the future this means that personalizing fonts will be of greater availability.
+When choosing a font type, keep in mind to pick one that helps improve readability rather than one that grabs ones attention.

 Here is a basic test of what Firefox’s base-defined font types and sizes look like (click to view):